toxinyx/toxinyxcom/README.en.md

 ### Icon

-Icon defaults to the iconfont provided with this project
+Icons default to using the iconfont provided by this project:

 ```yml
 icon_font: 4552607_bq08450reo
 ```

-If you want to continue using fontawesome icons, set `icon_font` to `false`, which will use the corresponding fontawesome in `vendor.yml`.
+If you want to continue using FontAwesome icons, set `icon_font` to `false`.
+This will use the corresponding FontAwesome configuration from `vendor.yml`:

 ```yml
 fontawesome: